What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 A catch can is a simple reservoir that "catches" oil and fuel vapors from your engine’s PCV line.
 The problem is that it only collects this gunk.
 You have to manually drain the can, and the oil it collects is permanently removed from your engine's crankcase, creating a risk of running low on oil during spirited driving.
 An Air Oil Separator (AOS) is a smarter, closed-loop system.
 It intercepts blow-by, separates the oil from the vapor, and automatically returns clean oil to the engine's oil pan.
 This ensures your oil level remains consistent, providing reliable protection for all your performance parts.

-The AOS Advantage for Subaru Engines
+Why an AOS is Better for Subaru Engines

 The AOS design has a clear advantage for Subaru's boxer engine.
 Using features like centrifugal force, it spins blow-by rapidly, forcing heavier oil droplets to separate from lighter vapors.
 The collected oil then drains back into the crankcase.
 This constant recycling is critical, as it means your engine is never starved of lubrication, even under high-G cornering on the track.
 By maintaining optimal oil levels and keeping the intake clean, an AOS directly supports consistent performance and engine longevity.
 It’s a foundational part of many Subaru WRX upgrades for a reason.